MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/importing-features.md

 ### Disable features

 Selecting **Disable features** will automatically deselect any feature that depends on one or more of the dependencies that have been unchecked.
-This is true for implicitly selected dependency packages as well as explicitly selected features.
+This is true for implicitly selected dependency packages and explicitly selected features.

 ## Importing

-The next step to import the selected features is to click the **Import** button.
-This will move to the step where [final review and approval](reviewing-changes.md) to update the project is performed.
+Select **Import** to add your selected features and give [final approval](reviewing-changes.md) before updating your target project.

 > [!IMPORTANT]
 > If a validation issue remains when importing, a warning message will be displayed.
 It is recommended to select No, click **Validate** and resolve any issues presented.